Fuzzzel/Ice-Cloner/README.md

 - Next write here server ID of server what you want to clone
 - Next write here server ID where you want to paste it :)

-ENJOY DISCORD TOKEN CHECKER :)
+ENJOY DISCORD SERVER CLONER :)